edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 Definitions for key concepts are provided below.

 -   **Collection:** A [collection](#collections) represents the segment(s) of your network that will be scanned for vulnerabilities.
--   **Assets:** Your assets consist of hostnames, IP addresses, GitHub repositories, and Snyk instances.
+-   **Assets:** Your assets consist of hostnames, IP addresses, GitHub repositories, Snyk targets, and AWS Resources.
 There are two methods for registering an asset.
-    -   An asset is registered for each hostname, IP address, GitHub repository, and Snyk instance defined as a seed.
+    -   An asset is registered for each hostname, IP address, GitHub repository defined as a seed.
     -   {{ PRODUCT }} uses seeds to determine which network segments will be scanned.
 Each hostname and IP address identified through this scan is also registered as an asset.
+        For more complex seeds that target whole organizations/systems, such as Snyk and Amazon GuardDuty, multiple assets (Snyk targets and AWS resources) are created as assets.
 -   **Exposures:** By default, {{ PRODUCT }} scans your network for:
     -   Common Vulnerabilities and Exposures (CVE).
 A CVE represents a known security vulnerability or exposure for a software package.
     -   Common Weakness Enumeration (CWE).
 A CWE identifies a common software or hardware weakness that can potentially introduce a security vulnerability.